-Turkey profile - Media - BBC News
+Turkey profile

 - Fox - private

-- NTV - private
+- NTV - private, news

-- CNN Turk - Turkish offshoot of well-known news channel
+- CNN Turk - private, news

 Radio

-- Turkish Radio and Television (TRT) - state broadcaster, services include cultural/educational network TRT 1, popular music network TRT 3 and Turkish folk/classical music station TRT 4
+- Turkish Radio and Television (TRT) - state broadcaster, networks include speech-based TRT Radio 1, news station TRT Radio Haber, Kurdish-language TRT Radio Kurdi

-- Kral FM - popular private network
+- Show Radyo - private

-- Super FM - popular private network
+- NTV Radio - private

 Internet